-Back in 2019, north Norfolk photojournalist Maurice Gray shared his cancer diary with us.
+Back in 2019, Norfolk photojournalist Maurice Gray shared his cancer diary with us.

-Nearly three years on from his diagnosis of a type of lymphoma, he brings us up to date with a new series of features about his treatment for the ‘big C’.
+Nearly three years on from his original diagnosis, he brings us up to date with a new series of features about his treatment for the ‘Big C’.

 You may also want to watch: